Dani-Gordon/CineMap-server/README.md

 ## Wins:

-- Admin only functionality
+- Admin only functionality.
 -	Finally getting the Navbar to slide out from the left hand side of the screen and not interfere with the app content.
 -	Ratings and likes for films that increase and decrease based on user input.
--	Edit and Delete functionality for User Reviews
+-	Edit and Delete functionality for User Reviews.

 # Future Improvements/Features
 ***